rickpeyton/note-taking_tealeaf/01_intro_to_programming.md

 A symbol is used to reference something like a string when you don't intend to print it to the screen or change it.
 This is often referred to as an immutable.

+## Variable Scope

+A variabled assigned outside of a do...end block can be reassigned within the do...end block.
+A variable assigned outside of a method can not be reassigned within a method.

+When we use for, each, times and other methods that are followed with {} or do/end we do **not** create a new inner scope.

+## 5 Types of Variables

+1. Constants
+  * Declared by capitalizing every letter in the variable's name.
+They are used for storing data that never needs to change.

+    MY_CONSTANT = 'I am available throughout your app.'

+2. Global Variables
+3. Class Variables
+4. Instance Variables
+5. Local Variables